jckuri/AzureNeighborlyApp/README.md

 Students should be able to create a Logic App that watches for an HTTP trigger.
 When the HTTP request is triggered, the student is sent an email (with Gmail) notification.
 The student can validate this by a screenshot of their inbox.

+A screenshot from your inbox notification.

 ### The student should be able to create a custom event grid topic and publish the topic.

 The student should be able create an Event Hubs namespace and an event hub with the command line or through the portal.
 If successful, the student can obtain the namespace url.
 Add a screenshot from the portal of this being live.

+A screenshot with the namespace URL.